FahadiF/Edge-Voice-Assistant/docs/ARCHITECTURE.md

   the sentence level where the engine supports it (Kokoro via kokoro-onnx's native phoneme-batch streaming) — the first audio for a sentence reaches the speaker after the first chunk, not the whole sentence.
-- Adaptive endpointing: the fixed ~1 s silence wait is replaced by a shorter base window that lengthens when the partial transcript looks incomplete (trailing conjunction/comma heuristic) — natural pauses without premature cut-offs.
+- **Endpointing is currently a fixed silence window** (`vad.silence_timeout_ms`, default 800 ms).
+Adaptive endpointing — a shorter base window that lengthens when the partial transcript looks incomplete — is designed but **not implemented**.

 ## 5. Concurrency model